Qizhuang

 The Manchu people have a history of about 400 years; however, their ancestors have a history of 4000 years.
 The development of qizhuang, including the precursor of the cheongsam, is closely related to the development and the changes of the Manchu Nationality (and their ancestors) throughout centuries, potentially including the Yilou people in the Warring States Period, the Sushen people in the Pre-Qin period, the Wuji people in the Wei and Jin period, the Mohe people from the Sui and Tang dynasties, and the Nuzhen (known as Jurchen) in the Liao, Song, Yuan, and Ming dynasties.
-The Qing dynasty was a period when the Manchu's clothing development stage reach maturity.
+The Qing dynasty was a period when the Manchu's clothing development stage reached maturity.
 In the Qing dynasty, the clothing culture of the Manchu people contradicted and collided with the clothing culture of the Han Chinese due to their cultural differences and aesthetic concepts.
-Some Qing dynasty court dress preserved features and characteristics which are distinct the clothing worn by the Manchu prior to their conquest of the Ming dynasty.
+Some Qing dynasty court dress preserved features and characteristics which are distinct from the clothing worn by the Manchu prior to their conquest of the Ming dynasty.
 The Qing dynasty officials also wore court dresses, which were variants of Manchu clothing at the court.

+The Manchus would force their clothing on the Mongols Han Chinese Miao Yi Siberian turks buryats and many outher ethnic groups as a symbol of them accepting Manchu culture.